abpio/abp-commercial-docs/en/tutorials/book-store/part-1.md

 * `Book` entity inherits from the `AuditedAggregateRoot` which adds some base [auditing](https://docs.abp.io/en/abp/latest/Audit-Logging) properties (like `CreationTime`, `CreatorId`, `LastModificationTime`...) on top of the `AggregateRoot` class.
 ABP automatically manages these properties for you.
 * `Guid` is the **primary key type** of the `Book` entity.

-> This tutorials leaves the entity properties with **public get/set** for the sake of simplicity.
+> This tutorial leaves the entity properties with **public get/set** for the sake of simplicity.
 See the [entities document](https://docs.abp.io/en/abp/latest/Entities) if you learn more about DDD best practices.

 ### BookType Enum